16francej/16francej.github.io/_posts/2017-8-3-CircleSwiper:-A-Game-for-iOS.md

 ## Overview
 CircleSwiper is a game where a player races to swipe circles off of their screen, while avoiding red squres that pop up as time goes on.
 I was inspired by the trend of simple game designs that are popular on the app store, and wanted to build one of my own.
+I decided not to release this on the app store after becoming aware of the $100/year fee.
 Here are some photos of the project:

 ![](https://i.imgur.com/Gx0MH7w.png)
 ![](https://i.imgur.com/BaasCD6.png)